telerik/kendo-ui-core/docs/controls/layout/notification/how-to/move-on-notification-hide.md

 ## See Also

-Other articles on Kendo UI Notification:
+Other articles on the Kendo UI Notification:

 * [Notification JavaScript API Reference](/api/javascript/ui/notification)
 * [How to Stack Static Notifications to the Left or Right]({% slug howto_stack_static_tothe_leftor_right_notification %})